dykang/flownet/README.md

 # FlowNet
 Data and code for ["Linguistic Versus Latent Relations for Modeling a Flow in Paragraphs"](https://arxiv.org/) by Dongyeop Kang, Hiroaki Hayashi, Alan W Black, and Eduard Hovy, EMNLP 2019

+## Dependency
+ - tensorflow
+ - nltk
+ - gensim
+ - nlgeval

+## Notes
+ - (Aug 2019) This repository is not heavily tested due to the major refactoring of flownet with pytorch and transfomers.
+Please stay tuned for the new pytorch version of flownet.

 ## Setup Configuration
 Run `./setup.sh` at the root of this repository to install dependencies.